Types of bone cancer

 If you have a soft tissue Ewing's tumour, you will have the type of treatment described in this section.
 This is because these tumours respond to the same treatment as Ewing's bone tumours.

 This type of primary bone cancer is most often found in adults over 40 years old.
-It is relatively rare – about as common as Ewing's sarcoma.
+It is relatively rare.

 Chrondrosarcoma is a cancer of cartilage cells.
 Cartilage is the shiny, smooth substance that normally covers the ends of bones in the joints.
 It provides support for the joint and allows bones to move smoothly over one another.